 About the College

 The University Honors Program was established in 1978, and designated as an Honors College in 2013.
 The mission of the Bowling Green State University Honors College is to create a community of scholars through an emphasis on personal and intellectual development and preparation for global citizenship.
-Members of the Honors College will develop critical thinking skills, make interdisciplinary connections, conduct original scholarship, and have access to leadership and professional opportunities.

 The educational goals of the BGSU Honors College center on the development and implementation of critical thinking skills in all of our students.
 Courses and curricula are designed to give students higher order thinking skills.
 These skills will make our students more successful in their post-BGSU years.
 The BGSU Honors College houses the premier students on campus.
 The BGSU Honors students engage in inquiry based learning, become leaders on campus, almost exclusively participate in in-depth undergraduate research and garner academic achievement for BGSU.
-It is through these premier students and revolutionary educational methods that BGSU can transform its current status and become the Premier Learning Community of Ohio and the Nation.
+It is through these involved students and revolutionary educational methods that BGSU can transform its current status and become the Premier Learning Community of Ohio and the Nation.

 We offer special classes that center on critical thinking skills, a wide range of enrichment opportunities, and a caring community in which students may learn and grow.